-Author has written 10 stories for Warcraft, Harry Potter, Firefly, Skies of Arcadia, Buffy: The Vampire Slayer, Magical Girl Lyrical Nanoha, Web Shows, StarCraft, Twilight, Stargate: SG-1, Puella Magi Madoka Magica/魔法少女まどか★マギカ, and Worm.
+Author has written 14 stories for Warcraft, Harry Potter, Firefly, Skies of Arcadia, Buffy: The Vampire Slayer, Magical Girl Lyrical Nanoha, Web Shows, StarCraft, X-overs, Twilight, Stargate: SG-1, Puella Magi Madoka Magica/魔法少女まどか★マギカ, Worm, and Misc.
+Games.

 In real life, no matter how unlikely anything is, if it really happens we do not question.
 Our credulity is not stretched to the breaking point, causing us to stop participating in the world and go looking for another one that is more convincing.
 Thus, God can work with the most mind-bending coincidences, far-fetched plot devices, and perverse dramatic ironies, never giving a moment's thought to whether or not his audience will buy it.

 Pleasure is power.
 High fantasy, eldritch abominations, and magical girls!

 (Don't miss out on my upcoming work of original fiction at chaeral dot wordpress dot com.)

 Welcome to my profile.
 I am currently a 26-year-old male living near Tucson.
 I am a devoted storycrafter, and always hold quality above quantity, though I often wish I were more prolific.
 I love Warcraft, take an interest in a wide variety of other franchises, and am hopelessly addicted to TvTropes.

 Sometimes, even though you're looking straight at something, you don't realize what you're looking at until you happen to ask exactly the right question.

 Always keep in mind that these are entirely separate categories of belief when you are endeavoring to shatter your character's worldview(s), and that some characters will react more strongly to some than to others, and you should know which if any is in play during any given revelation.